 The Athletic Department provides education for the body, mind, and spirit of each at California Baptist University student athlete.
-The Athletic Department is staffed by an athletic director, associate director/facilities, associate director for compliance/SWA, assistant athletic directors, sports information director, aquatic center director, athletic trainers, fitness center director, coaches, and a support staff.
+The Athletic Department is staffed by an athletic director, associate athletic director for compliance, assistant athletic director/facilities, assistant athletic director/sports information, athletic academic counselor, aquatic center director, athletic trainers, athletic performance director, coaches and a support staff.
 Coaches work diligently in the education of students so that they experience athletic, academic and personal success in their endeavors and encourage Christ-like competition by all participants.

-California Baptist University is in Year One Candidacy to the National Collegiate Athletic Association (NCAA) Division II.
-Within the NCAA, the Lancers compete in the Pacific West Conference (PacWest), which is comprised of nine other like-minded colleges and universities.
+California Baptist University are active members of the National Collegiate Athletic Association (NCAA) Division II.
+Within the NCAA, the Lancers compete in the Pacific West Conference (PacWest), which is comprised of twelve other like-minded colleges and universities.
 In order to be eligible to participate in the California Baptist University Intercollegiate Athletics program, student athletes must meet all NCAA and/or PacWest eligibility requirements and rules for competition.

-The intercollegiate sports programs sponsored by California Baptist University for men include baseball, basketball, cross-country, golf, soccer, swimming and diving, volleyball, water polo, & wrestling.
-Women's programs include Basketball, cheerleading, cross-country, golf, softball, soccer, swimming & diving, volleyball & water polo.
+The intercollegiate sports programs sponsored by California Baptist University for men include baseball, basketball, cross-country, golf, soccer, swimming and diving, volleyball, water polo, and wrestling.
+Women's programs include Basketball, cheerleading, cross-country, golf, softball, soccer, swimming and diving, volleyball and water polo.